cli #

 fn (mut cmd Command) setup()

-setup ensures that all sub-commands of this Command
+setup ensures that all sub-commands of this Command is linked as a chain.

 fn (Command) str #

-fn (cmd Command) str() string
+fn (cmd &Command) str() string

-str returns the string
+str returns the string representation of the Command.

 struct Flag #